FAQs - Frequently Adventured Questions

 If you are an EU citizen, you need a visa only for Russia.
 And if you want to check out the Russian exclave of Kaliningrad, you should apply for a double-entry visa so you can enter Russia twice.
 And remember, always carry a valid passport.

-To obtain your Russian visa, contact a travel agency specialized in Russia (google it!) or a big visa service agency such as Servisum.
+To obtain your Russian visa, contact a travel agency specialized in Russia or a bigger visa service agency (google it).
 Alternatively, you can apply for a visa directly at any Russian consulate or embassy.

 Please be aware that your passport might need to be valid for an extended period (perhaps even beyond the date you plan to leave the country), and that the issuing of a visa in the first place can also take time.